Did the Roll-Out of Community Notes Reduce Engagement With Misinformation on X/Twitter?: Empirical Analysis

 Community Notes implemented two interventions to change note visibility settings during the program.
-On October 6, 2022, the first intervention made notes visible to all users in the \US.
+On October 6, 2022, the first intervention made notes visible to all users in the \US \cite{twitter_helpful_2022}.
 Two months after the first intervention, Community Notes expanded note visibility to the whole world on December 11, 2022, marking the second intervention.
-As of the date of data collection, the second intervention has been in effect for almost four months.
+As of the date of data collection, the second intervention had been in effect for almost four months.
 Specifically, the two intervention periods are $\mathit{VisUS}$ (06-10-2022 to 10-12-2022) and $\mathit{VisWorld}$ (11-12-2022 to 06-04-2023).
 To perform parallel tests and longitudinal comparisons between the treatment and control groups, we divide the time before the interventions into five three-month periods, namely, $\mathit{Pre5}$ (01-07-2021 to 30-09-2021), $\mathit{Pre4}$ (01-10-2021 to 30-12-2021), $\mathit{Pre3}$ (01-01-2022 to 31-03-2022), $\mathit{Pre2}$ (01-04-2022 to 30-06-2022), and $\mathit{Pre1}$ (01-07-2022 to 05-10-2022).
+Notably, we treat the roll-out of the Community Notes to the \US and the rest of the world as two interventions.
+The reason is that there were significant changes in contributors, fact-checking notes, and tweets along with the global availability of Community Notes (see Section \ref{sec:preliminary_analysis}).
+Furthermore, even though there was no distinction in visibility to \US users between the two interventions, the Community Notes feature was still evolving and gaining traction among \US users.
+The impact of Community Notes during different phases may thus exhibit a different effect -- even for \US users.
+Based on these reasons, we consider the two interventions separately to explore whether the effect of Community Notes after the second intervention is larger than that after the first intervention and to give more detailed estimations.\footnote{As an additional check, we also repeated our analysis without distinguishing between the two expansions of the Community Notes feature (\ie, with a single treatment framework).
+The results are consistent with our two-treatment examination framework.
+The additional results are reported in Table \ref{tab:mis_all_did_rollout} in the Appendix.}